rande/pkgmirror/docs/usage.md

         Icon = "https://www.drupal.org/files/druplicon-small.png"

-You need to manually add git repository:
+If the ``Clone`` settings is not set, you need to manually add git repository:

  1. Connect to the server
  2. Clone a repository